awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

 :Type: ``array|Aws\CacheInterface|Aws\EndpointDiscovery\ConfigurationInterface|callable``

-Endpoint discovery identifies and connects to the correct endpoint for a service API.
-To use endpoint discovery when not required, enable ``endpoint_discovery`` during client creation.
+Endpoint discovery identifies and connects to the correct endpoint for a service API that supports endpoint discovery.
+For services that support but don't require endpoint discovery, enable ``endpoint_discovery`` during client creation.
+If a service does not support endpoint discovery this configuration is ignored.

 ``Aws\EndpointDiscovery\ConfigurationInterface``